Can Reiki Help You?

 Reiki Healing

-People frequently email asking if Reiki healing can help this, that, or the other problem — everything from cancer to diabetes to insomnia, vertigo, or multiple sclerosis; the list seems endless.
+People frequently ask if Reiki can help this, that, or the other problem — everything from cancer to diabetes to insomnia, vertigo, or multiple sclerosis; the list seems endless.
 Some people want to heal a relationship, bring back a lost love, or improve their bank balance.

 It all starts with feeling better

-Yes, Reiki healing can help you, and here’s why.
+Yes, Reiki practice can help you, and here’s why.

 Even if we can’t solve all your problems with a magic wand (or hand) — and we cannot — wouldn’t it help you to simply feel better?